SyedT1/Practice-Problems/Binary Search Tree/Insertion/Duplicate/README.md

-## This chuck of code made all the difference
+## This chunk of code made all the difference

 ```cpp
   if (k->value == v)